The Goblin and the Grocer

-"The Goblin at the Grocer's" (Nissen hos Spekhøkeren) is a fairy tale published 1852 by Danish author Hans Christian Andersen, about a goblin (nisse) who must choose between poetry or his Christmas porridge from a grocer.
+"The Goblin at the Grocer's" (Nissen hos Spekhøkeren) is a fairy tale published in 1852 by Danish author Hans Christian Andersen, about a goblin (nisse) who must choose between poetry or his Christmas porridge from a grocer.

 Andrew Lang included the tale as "The Goblin and the Grocer" in The Pink Fairy Book (1897).

 The spekhøkeren does not mean just "grocer" but a materialistic "Philistine" as well, and he uses pages ripped out of a precious book of poems to wrap merchandise such as cheese.
 Hence the alternate title "The Goblin and the Huckster".

 Bibliographical notes

 The tale "Nissen hos Spækhøkeren" was first published November 30, 1852, and republished several times during the author's lifetime.

 An English translation of the tale with the title "The Goblin and the Grocer" was included in Andrew Lang's anthology, The Pink Fairy Book (1897).

-The practice of translating nisse as "goblin" was retained by R. P. Keigwin's in his "The Goblin at the Grocer's" published in the 1950s, Keigwin translation of Andersen's tales being regarded as scrupulously faithful to the letter.
+The practice of translating nisse as "goblin" was retained by R. P. Keigwin in his "The Goblin at the Grocer's" published in the 1950s, Keigwin's translation of Andersen's tales being regarded as scrupulously faithful to the letter.
 "The Goblin at the Grocer's" as title was also followed by subsequent translators such as Reginald Spink (1958).

 The story was translated to English as "The Goblin and the Huckster" by Mrs. Paull (1867).
 The same title was adopted by H. W. Dulcken (1869) in his translation, and by J. H. Stickney in 1886, who reproduced the illustrations by Vilhelm Pedersen, reissued in 1915 with artwork by Edna F. Hart.

 The tale was also translated as "The Brownie at the Butterman's" by H. L. Brækstad (1900), and "Nis at the Cheesemonger's" by Anne S. Bushby.